akashskypatel/discogs_api_client/README.md

 1. Fork the repository.
 2. Create a new branch in your own fork (`git checkout -b feature/YourFeatureName`).
+3. Make sure you create test cases for your changes and test thoroughly.
+Include tests in your commit.
-3. Commit your changes to the new branch (`git commit -m 'Add some feature'`).
+4. Commit your changes to the new branch (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeatureName`).
+5. Push to the branch (`git push origin feature/YourFeatureName`).
-5. Open a pull request in this repo.
+6. Open a pull request in this repo.

 ## License